 - on-the-job experience through the practicum in the LIBR 208 capstone course for the program

 - Library Technical Assistant Associate of Science degree (60 hours)

 The LTA Associate Degree is a great stepping stone to earning a bachelor’s - and master’s - degree in library information science (LTA course credits may transfer for undergraduate credit; they will not transfer for graduate-level credit toward a master’s degree).

-After graduating with an Associate’s Degree, students can transfer to receive a bachelor’s degree or directly enter the workforce.
-Indiana Public Libraries, School Media Centers and Academic Libraries are all examples of possible employers.
-Examples of careers for our graduates include Library Technician, Children’s Service Assistant and Department Head, among many others.
+After graduating with an associate degree, our students are prepared to enter the workforce in public libraries, school media centers, academic and special libraries.
+Examples of careers for our graduates include Library Technician, Children’s Service Assistant, and Circulation Department Supervisors, among many others.